JarahGhanem/My-Public-CSharp-Projects/README.md

-    Well, it started when i discovered something called "cmd" and "BatchScript" And i started discovering about "Programming Languages" and "Computer Sceince" And more i discover more i question, so for the begining to be "Computer nerd" i Studyid For the First Time the Famous Programming Language "Python", well, when i lied when i said i've studyid in Fact i remembered that i Hate Studying! i've just learnet some Python code that only outpot the word "Hello World!", And with the passage of years, i've Learnet something called "C# Programming Language"
+    Well, it started when i discovered something called "cmd" and "BatchScript" And i started discovering about "Programming Languages" and "Computer Sceince" And more i discover more i question, so for the begining to be "Computer nerd" i Studied For the First Time the Famous Programming Language "Python", well, when i lied when i said i've studyid in Fact i remembered that i Hate Studying! i've just learnet some Python code that only outpot the word "Hello World!", And with the passage of years, i've Learnet something called "C# Programming Language"